 United States Department of Agriculture’s Animal and Plant Health Inspection Service (APHIS)

 The USDA’s Animal and Plant Health Inspection Service (APHIS) works to protect U.S. agriculture from the introduction and spread of animal disease and plant pests.
 APHIS also facilitates mutually beneficial agricultural trade between the U.S. and Mexico.

-This page will provide information from the U.S. Consulate General in Ciudad Juarez regarding in-person and virtual events, as well as scholarships and grant opportunities.
-If you wish to receive such information by email, please provide your name and the organization you represent to email@example.com.
+Information from the U.S. Consulate General in Ciudad Juarez regarding in-person and virtual events, as well as scholarships and grant opportunities.